Updated July 30th, 2021

 Research personal and professional branding in whatever direction makes sense for where you’re at in your career and life.
 Use the information you gain to define your branding and image goals.
 This is the face you want on the front page of Google.
 It’s your CV, your business card and your professional profile.

-List qualities that you’d like associated with your name and brand – such as responsive, positive, ethical and successful – and build your brand around them.
+List qualities that you’d like associated with your name and brand that define your work – such as responsive, positive, ethical and successful – and build your brand around them.

 If you have multiple presences online, or several business endeavors, bring this personal branding to each one of them.
 A unified image is better for transparency and avoiding internet slander from the competition, disgruntled customers or even past romantic interests.

 With your negative threats already identified, it’s time to start eliminating them.
-Unfortunately, search engines aren’t much help unless highly-sensitive information such as social security numbers, adult material or legal violations are involved.
+Unfortunately, search engines aren’t much help unless highly-sensitive information such as social security numbers, adult material or legal violations are involved, or or content that goes against their policies are involved.

 Though you can submit a request to Google, Bing and similar search engines, it might work better to contact the owner or host of the negative information directly.
 This process will vary depending on the website, but if you can’t find a section with information about removal requests, submit a help ticket through the website’s contact section.

-Asking for each negative item’s removal as an individual often does not yield results, but in the event that it does, you’ll be cutting out harmful items from the roots!
+Asking for each negative item’s removal as an individual often does not yield results, but in the event that it does, you’ll be cutting out harmful items from the roots.
+When doing so, make sure to be direct and polite – if you’re rude, you may give them something else to write a negative post about.

 7. Make a Posting Schedule and Plan